-"Static and operating gas pressure required at the gas valve inlet is between 2 in WC and 14 in WC for natural gas and 2 in WC and 14 in WC propane.
-If the gas pressure is above this limit, a lock-up style regulator suitable for dead end service such as an Equimeter or Fisher must be installed to prevent increase (creep) of gas pressure when the units are not operating and not to exceed a maximum of (1.0 in WC) drop when firing from minimum input to full load of the gas supply line and all the appliances running.
-This pressure regulator (supplied by others) may be installed at the service entrance to each unit or a "master" regulator sized to handle multiple units with adequate turndown capability may be utilized.
+"Static and operating gas pressure required at the gas valve inlet is between 2" W.C. and 14" W.C. for natural gas and 2" W.C. and 14" W.C. propane.
+If the gas pressure is above this limit, a lock-up style regulator suitable for dead end service such as an Equimeter or Fisher must be installed to prevent increase (creep) of gas pressure when the units are not operating.
+This pressure regulator (supplied by others) may be installed at the service entrance to each unit or a "master" regulator sized to handle multiple units may be utilized.
 Consult local gas utility or regulator manufacturer for recommendations to meet specific job site requirements."